perk11/runwhenidle/README.md

 | `--quiet\| -q`                    | Suppress all output from ./runwhenidle except errors and only display output from the command that is running.                                             | Not quiet     |
 | `--version\| -V`                  | Print the program version information.                                                                                                                     |               |

-### Example 1:

-    runwhenidle -t 100 -v cp /filea /fileb

-Run the `cp` command and pause it while user is active.
-When user is inactive for 100 seconds, resume the command.
-Output debug information to stderr.

-### Example 2:

-    runwhenidle --timeout=300 -q cat /dev/zero

-Run the `cat /dev/zero` command and pause it while user is active. `-q` option makes sure runwhenidle doesn't output anything other than the output of `cat /dev/zero`.

 ### Known issues